 If you’re not already using product roadmaps as a project management tool, now’s the time to start!
 You’ve read up on the value of roadmaps and understand their constituent parts, so there’s just one thing left: creating your own product roadmap.

-Before you dive into diagramming, ensure you’ve looped in the appropriate stakeholders.
+Before you dive into diagramming, loop in the appropriate stakeholders.
 A project manager creating a product roadmap on their own is like a cartographer drawing up a map without surveying the land—the end product won’t help anyone get anywhere.

 As you build a product roadmap, consult engineering team leads and managers from your marketing and sales teams to break your project into tasks and set realistic deadlines.
-Together, you’ll come up with a roadmap that takes each team’s strengths and limitations into account.
+Together, you’ll visualize a roadmap that takes each team’s strengths and limitations into account.

 Now, back to roadmapping!
 While your finished roadmap will be specific to your project, these general guidelines will help you get started: